zulip/zulip/templates/zerver/why-zulip.md

 > our distributed team of engineers and PMs across 7+ time zones.
 We tried
 > Slack, Mattermost, and other team chat products that claim to support
 > threading, and nothing handles synchronous and asynchronous communication
-> so intuitively.
+> so intuitively.&rdquo;
 >
-> -Jacinda Shelly, CTO, Doctor On Demand
+> &mdash;Jacinda Shelly, CTO, Doctor On Demand

 Zulip provides the benefits of real-time chat, while also being great at asynchronous communication.
 Zulip is inspired by email’s highly